IIT JEE Preparation Tips 2026 by Toppers - Check Here

 IIT JEE Main Toppers' Tip 5- Take mock tests

 These days, JEE Main mock tests are a part and parcel of the exam preparation process and are usually taken closer to the exam to give finishing touches.
 A simulation of the real exam, the advantages of taking mock tests are many.
-For example, the candidate through these JEE Main mock tests will become familiar with the functionalities of the computer-based test and also types of questions asked, marking scheme, etc. These details could be really handy when one considers how closely candidates can be grouped together - so, you score that additional mark more, and your rank can sky-rocket, likewise you get 1 mark less and you rank will nosedive.
-NTA authorities have already opened the registration process for JEE Main 2025 mock tests at the practice centres and it is also available in online mode.
-Rongala Arun Siddardha, who secured 100 percentile in JEE Main 2020 (January session) agrees with the important of mock test and sample papers - "I used to daily practice one previous paper.
+For example, the candidate, through these JEE Main mock tests, will become familiar with the functionalities of the computer-based test and also the types of questions asked, the marking scheme, etc. These details could be really handy when one considers how closely candidates can be grouped - so, you score that additional mark more, and your rank can skyrocket, likewise, you get 1 mark less, and your rank will nosedive.
+NTA authorities have already opened the registration process for JEE Main 2026 mock tests at the practice centres, and it is also available in online mode.
+Rongala Arun Siddardha, who secured 100th percentile in JEE Main 2020 (January session), agrees with the importance of mock tests and sample papers - "I used to practice one previous paper daily.
 This helped me get the idea of the difficulty level of JEE mains paper, such as question framing and the role of calculation in the paper".

-JEE Main topper 2024 Neelkrishna, with a 100 percentile score, shared that practicing numerous sample papers and mock tests played a crucial role in his preparation.
+JEE Main topper 2024 Neelkrishna, with a 100th percentile score, shared that practising numerous sample papers and mock tests played a crucial role in his preparation.
 I noted, "Practice makes a man perfect."
 His strategy underscores the value of regular self-assessment for success in JEE Main.

 JEE Main topper 2020 Thadavarthi Vishnu, who secured 100 percentile in the exam also said that "Mock tests help in analyzing the level of preparation and are quite important."